Microblading and Powdered Brows

 What is Powder Brows?

-Powder Brows is a handheld manual method of semi-permanent makeup and one of the newer techniques on the market!
-For Powder Brows we mimic the stippling movement done in drawing and painting to create a shadow, filled in brow.
-The stippling movement is done by ‘drawing’ dots that together produce an even color from the front of the brow all the way to the tail of the brow.
+Powder Brows can be done using a handheld manual method for a soft look or done with a digital cosmetic machine for a more defined brow!
+For Powder Brows we mimic the stippling movement done in drawing and painting to create a shadow, filled in brow, similar to the makeup look!
+The stippling movement is done by ‘drawing’ dots that together produce a color throughout the brow!

 What is Ombre Brows?